Noah-Vincenz/DevOps-Course-Starter/README.md

 TRELLO_BOARD_ID=... # your board id
 ```
 Note that *.env* has been added to the gitignore file so that these secrets will not be commited to git.
+Now, our app is ready to be run.

 ## Running the tests